samco/spring-boot-vuejs/README.md

 proceed to solving the high value business problems.

 The git history will make clear what work is mine and what was part of the starting project.

+Given more time, the improvements I would make are:

+- TypeScript instead of untyped JavaScript
+- Make the UI prettier
+- Some polish on things like error handling
+- Better handling of large result sets
+- More complete navigation between elements such as books to loans, loans to users or books, etc